alexbfree/thesis/src/chapter-7.md

 | Data as currency|Many data-centric services require data to be sacrificed in exchange for access to functionality, and some businesses now explicitly enable you to sell your own data.
 This lens highlights that data can be thought of as a tradable asset, and invites consideration of issues of data's worth, individual privacy, exploitation and loss of control.|
 | Data as a medium for thinking, communicating and expression|Some people collect and organise data into curated collections, or use it to convey facts and ideas, to persuade or to evoke an emotional impact.
 This lens is useful to consider data uses such as lists, annotation, curation, editing, remixing, visualisation and producing different views of data for different audiences.|

-Table: Table ARI7.1 - Eight Lenses on Personal Data.
+Table: Table 7.1 - Eight Lenses on Personal Data.

 People may think of their personal data through any or all of these _lenses_ [@karger2005; [2.2.2](#2.2.2.5)] at any given time.
 Any data interaction process or interface design should take these into account.
 Different informational representations might be needed at different times [@lindley2018], bringing different aspects of the data to the forefront.
-Looking across these lenses, I identify four specific _roles_ that data can serve:
+Looking across these lenses, there are four specific _roles_ that data can serve:

 1. Data has a role as an **artefact of value** to your life;
 2. Data has a role in **informing** you about yourself, the world, and the prior or recent actions of others that may affect you;
 3. Data has a role as **a useable<sup>[11](#fn11)</sup> material with which to effect change** in your life;
 4. Data has a role as **a means to monitor changes** in data holders' behaviours, in digital influences upon you, or within your life.

 The Two Distinct Motivations for Better Data Relations{#7.6}
 ------------------------------------------------------

 Considering these two types of information in the context of the six wants [[Chapter 6](#chapter-6)] reveals two very different reasons why people might want better data relations:

 (i) to acquire _information about your data_, so that you might exert control over where the data is held and how it is used, in order to be treated fairly and make informed choices about personal data.
-I call this **Personal Data Ecosystem Control (PDEC)**.
+This will be called **Personal Data Ecosystem Control (PDEC)**.

 (ii) to acquire _information about yourself_, so that you might gain insights into your own behaviour, and gain personal benefits from those insights or make changes in your life.
-I call this **Life Information Utilisation (LIU)**.
+This will be called **Life Information Utilisation (LIU)**.

 [Figure 7.1](#figure-7.1) shows processes individuals might go through in pursuit of these motives.
 PDEC is a process of holding organisations to account and managing _what happens_ to personal data, often regardless of what it means.
 LIU is more concerned with _what the data means_ and its inherent personal value, regardless of where it is stored and how it is used[^13].
 This novel motivational model was first proposed in [@bowyer2021twopurposes].